Playing the Archive

 Playing the Archive: Community, Memory and Mixed Reality Play (2017-2019) explored memories and practices of play by bringing together archives, spaces and technologies of play.
 It involved research and cultural production with people of different generations and cultures.
 Funded by the EPSRC Content Creation and Consumption in the Digital Economy, it was a collaboration between the University of Sheffield, University College London, the Centre for Advanced Spatial Analysis at University College London, the Bodleian Libraries, University of Oxford, V&A Museum of Childhood, Site Gallery, Sheffield, and the Digital Humanities Institute, University of Sheffield.

-3) the increasing constraints on young people’s play in urban environments, such as the loss of the street as playspace, reduction in social provision, and tightening of adult control in response to fears about risk and personal safety.
+- The increasing constraints on young people’s play in urban environments, such as the loss of the street as playspace, reduction in social provision, and tightening of adult control in response to fears about risk and personal safety.

 The Time Telephone uses everyday interfaces, enhanced with digital computing technologies, to communicate and preserve cultural memories of play and games.
 Dialling numbers on the phone calls up young people’s contributions sent to the Opies in the 1950s and 1960s.
 These written contributions have been brought to life by young people today from London, Sheffield, Cardiff and Aberdeen.
 People of different ages experience the telephone in different ways.
 Older generations are transported to a common activity of the past, the use of the rotary phone, that will likely trigger childhood memories; younger generations will discover games and rhymes of the past by playing with an unknown interface, nowadays replaced by smartphones.